RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/4-Adaptive Designer/4-How to design an Adaptive Document form/4-How to design an Adaptive Document form.md

 The element picker will allow you to add elements to your Adaptive Document, however, you still need to make the decision of selecting the right element that suits your requirement.

-To learn more about each element's features, click here.
+To learn more about each element's features, <a href="https://docs.rapidplatform.com/docs/Rapid/Keyper%20Manual/Adaptive%20Designer/Adaptive%20Controls/" target="_blank">**click here**</a>.

   :::note[Please note]
   You can add, delete multiple elements and also modify their sequence/ position / appearance on the composition area.